Local Places & Attractions

 Reef, World Heritage-listed rainforests, pristine surf beaches, idyllic sand islands and encounters with koalas, kangaroos and wild

 dolphins.
 Travel time to some of Australia’s favourite beaches, including the Gold Coast, Sunshine Coast and Byron Bay, is under two hours

 drive.
 There is no shortage of major attractions to visit and explore in Brisbane.
 For more information please visit https://www.australia.com/en/places/brisbane

-South Bank is Brisbane’s premier lifestyle and cultural destination.
-Located on the southern banks of the Brisbane River, its 17 hectares of lush parklands, world-class eateries, stunning river views and Australia's only inner-city, man-made beach with hundreds of delightful events all year round make it the perfect place to relax and unwind.
-Find out what's on in South Bank.
+South Bank is a cultural, social, educational and recreational precinct located on the southern banks of the Brisbane River.
+As Brisbane’s premier lifestyle and cultural destination, South Bank has 17 hectares of lush parklands, world-class eateries, stunning river views, free swimming facilities such as Streets Beach, The Wheel of Brisbane, walking tracks, playgrounds, picnic and barbecue areas with hundreds of delightful events all year round make it the perfect place to relax and unwind.

 For more information about South Bank, go to visitbrisbane.com.au

 Lone Pine Koala Sanctuary - 15 minute drive from Brisbane

 Lone Pine Koala Sanctuary is an 18-hectare Koala Sanctuary located only 12km from Brisbane City.
 Meet more than 130 koalas, hand-feed kangaroos and encounter other Australian wildlife such as wallabies, wombats, dingoes, snakes and even crocodiles at Lone Pine Koala Sanctuary nestled on the Brisbane River.